 You can also set one of RedactionOutputString or RedactionReplacementCharacter; if neither are set, the default behavior is to replace redacted text with [redacted] in the output.
 If both are configured, RedactionReplacementCharacter takes precedence.

-Туре: Boolean
+Type: Boolean

 Default: False

 Required: No

-Configuration Section: Any section that you have defined for Eduction settings.
+Configuration Section: Eduction

 Example: RedactedOutput=False

 See Also: RedactionOutputString, below RedactionReplacementCharacter, on the next page

 RedactionOutputString

 A string that replaces redacted information in the output text.